 An HDMI switch is a device that allows for multiple outputs to connect to a single input.
 This would make it possible for multiple devices to be connected to a TV simultaneously.
-This eradicates the need to constantly plug and unplug HDMI cables behind your screen.
+This eradicates the need to plug and unplug HDMI cables behind your screen constantly.

 While all outputs can be connected to a single input, they obviously can’t be displayed all at once.
-Unfortunately, the TV still sees this as a single port and so switching to each HDMI port requires an extra step through the included switch.
+Unfortunately, the TV still sees this as a single port, so switching to each HDMI port requires an extra step through the included switch.

 The method used depends on your HDMI switch.
 Higher-end switches will have more options and features.
-Switches don’t just differ in how they switch the signal, there’s also different models with varying amounts of ports.
+Switches don’t just differ in how they switch the signal; there are also different models with varying amounts of ports.
 Some switches even allow for 2 outputs, for the dual-display fans among you.

 Don’t confuse it with a splitter

-The Dotstone HDMI Switch is simple, multi-functional and costs a mere $9.99.
+The Fosmon 2-Port Switch is simple, multi-functional, and costs very little.
 All it takes to operate this switch is one button, which selects one of the two HDMI ports available.
-Of course, this only adds one more port than you had before, so it might not be ideal for your needs if you are trying to hook up a lot of devices to your TV at once.
+Of course, this only adds one more port than you had before, so it might not be ideal for your needs if you are trying to hook up many devices to your TV at once.

 2. Gana HDMI Switch

 This device can actually serve as both a switch and a splitter.
 Of course, it can connect two devices to one HDMI port on your monitor or PC.
-On the other hand, it can also connect one device to two monitors or TV as well, although both screens cannot show the same content at the same time.
+On the other hand, it can also connect one device to two monitors or TVs, although both screens cannot show the same content simultaneously.
 It supports 4K resolution and 3D content.
-All of that is available for a resonable price as well.
+All of that is available for a reasonable price, too.

 4. Sgeyr Switch

 If you are willing to spend a few bucks more, in exchange for more ports, this product is for you.
 The Segyr switch has five ports for all of your devices, so you can connect them all to one HDMI port on your monitor or TV.
-The included remote allows you to quickly switch between devices, and supports 4K, HDCP 1.4, Dolby Vision, and 3D,
+The included remote allows you to switch between devices quickly, and supports 4K, HDCP 1.4, Dolby Vision, and 3D,

 5. Zettaguard Switch

 The Zettaguard HDMI switch includes four ports, plus an IR remote to switch between connected devices.
 You get true 4K resolution support with this device, thanks to its 18Gbps speeds.
 It also supports audio formats like LPCM 7.
-1Ch, DTS-HD and more.
-It’s also HDCP 2.2 compliant for added security of your digital content.
+1Ch, DTS-HD, and more.

 6. Iogear Switch